Chanchanhan/ROBOT/readme.md

 1. Projecting vertices to image plane
 2. Finding contour of the projected in current frame.
+3. Segment the current Frame
 3. Sample vertices near to contour.
-4. statistic the histogram of the vertices
+4. ~~Statistic the histogram of the region around vertices~~
 5. Compute posterior and draw statistic img.
 6. Compute and optimize the enery fuction.